RaceStatsApp Review: Horse Racing Betting & Analytics App

 BSP Training is the best way to learn how to use RaceStatsApp and it's advisable to stay in this area until you are consistently making a profit.

-We tried some live trading with BSP Check to get a feel for how we would get on having to make quick decisions.
+I tried some live trading with BSP Check to get a feel for how I would get on having to make quick decisions.
 It was certainly trickier, but it's something that comes with practice.

-Our next step was to keep working with BSP Training to continue learning and move more into betting for real.
-We would also be taking a better look at Bet Finder to improve our race selection and ability to source potential big odds winners.
+My next step was to keep working with BSP Training to continue learning and then move more into betting for real.
+I would also be taking a better look at Bet Finder to improve my race selection and ability to source potential big odds winners.

 BSP Check - Live Betting